adamnew123456/SmallWM/README.markdown

  - The number of desktops (default: 5)
  - The width in pixels of icons (default: 75)
  - The height in pixels of icons (default: 20)
+ - The width of the border of windows(default: 4)

 Bugs/Todo
 =========